MeysamKarimi/MG-ACO/README.md

 Folder "src" contains the source code written in Java 11.
 Folder "resources" contains inputs related to the case studies, including metamodels, OCL constraints and VQL constraints.
 As an example "Families.ecore", which is used as running example in [1], is located in this folder.
 Folder "Moldes" will hold the generated models after running the tool.

-To run the program with desired settings, three parts can be changed in "App.java" file:
+To run the program with specific inputs, three parts can be changed in the executable "App.java" class:
-* The "loadMetamodel" method where the user can define the desired metamodel.
+* The "loadMetamodel" method, where the user can specify the input metamodel.
-* The "loadOclRules" method where the user can define an ocl file containing ocl constraints.
+* The "loadOclRules" method, where the user can specify a file containing OCL constraints.
 * Arbitrary parameters such as "elementCount", "modelCount", as well as ACO algorithm parameters including "rounds", "populationCount", "alpha" and "beta", which can be defined in the "DiscoveredPath" and "ACO" constructors.

 Please note that the population of ants must be equal or greater than the number of requested models.
 Once, all desired settings are applied, you could easily run the app and see the models as the output.